 It is important to know that not every pill is suitable for every woman.
 You should speak with your health care provider about the factors that may affect which method of contraception you choose.
-Consider your menstrual symptoms, cardiovascular health, and other medications that may hinder the effectiveness or produce more symptoms or risk for serious adverse effects.
+Consider your menstrual symptoms, cardiovascular health, and other medications that may hinder the effectiveness or produce more symptoms, or increase the risk for serious adverse effects.
 To make contraception more affordable, ask your health care provider about prescribing generic birth control or if they have any available coupons for brand-name pills.

 Cost of Birth Control Pills Frequently Asked Questions (FAQs)

 Many women end up trying multiple forms of contraception.
-Finding the one that works best for you may take trial-and-error.
+Finding the one that works best for you may take trial and error.
 Consider your susceptibility to side effects, adverse conditions, and the other birth control options available.

 What are the common side effects of using hormonal birth control pills?

 Common side effects of combination birth control pills include nausea, vomiting, headache, weight gain, fluid retention, breast tenderness, and spotting.
-When taking the minipill, one may experience similar symptoms as those taking a combination pill but may also experience acne and breast tenderness, ovarian cysts, and a decreased libido.
+When taking the minipill, one may experience similar symptoms as those taking a combination pill but may also experience acne and breast tenderness, ovarian cysts, and decreased libido.
 Not every woman experiences every symptom, and in many cases, may not experience any.
 Talk with your doctor about your health concerns to find a birth control pill or other forms of contraceptive most suitable for you.